amberframework/docs/getting-started/testing/system.md

 This will install the chrome driver on the system path `/usr/local/bin/chromedriver`

-If you're running in a different OS such a Linux you can specify the chromedriver path as such
+If you're running in a different OS such as Linux you can specify the chromedriver path as such

 ```crystal
 module GarnetSpec